jodylim123/Tapioca/README.md

 <param ve-image
        url="https://www.roots.gov.sg/CollectionImages/1080187.jpg"
-       title="Tapioca, William Farquhar Collection of Natural History Drawings" attribution= "Collection of the National Museum of Singapore, National Heritage Board, Gift of Mr G. K. Goh">
+       title="Tapioca, William Farquhar Collection of Natural History Drawings" attribution= "Collection of the National Museum of Singapore, National Heritage Board, Gift of Mr G. K. Goh" fit="contain">

 Tapioca is scientifically known as *Manihot esculenta Crantz*.
 Named in 1766 after a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to South America. [^1] The term tapioca is derived from tipi'óka, its Tupi language name which was spoken by natives when the Portuguese arrived in Brazil in the 1500s. [^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
-Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as ubi kayu in Malay and as mu shu (木薯) in Chinese. [^3]
+Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese. [^3]
 <param ve-map-layer
        center="Q155">
-<param ve-map-layer
+<param ve-map
        center= "Q871091">

 ## Plantation Crop: Introduction into Malaya